hexaguin/Coursera_Capstone/docs/index.md

 ### Modeling

-Polynomial regression was used to model the relationship between
+Polynomial regression was used to model the relationship between traffic in a community and the number of resturants.
+The relationship, 1.893 + -7.583058934622668 \* 10^-8 X + 4.6704041130661247 \* 10^-13 X^2, can then be compared to the data points:

+<iframe src="https://hexaguin.github.io/Coursera_Capstone/figs/poly_regress.html" height="650" width="100%"></iframe>

+## Results